topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ## 6.2 vcpGraph
 ---
-This example program demonstrates how the VCP-G reads analog value of potentiometer on the bread board and transmits the data to host PC through UART.
+This example program demonstrates how the VCP-G reads analog value of potentiometer on the breadboard and transmits the data to host PC through UART.
 The Arduino code continuously reads the value of the analog sensor (potentiometer) connected to pin A5 and sends it through the serial port.
-The accompanying processing code visualizes these values in a dynamic graph in real time, showing the change in sensor input over time. .
+The accompanying processing code visualizes these values in a dynamic graph in real time, showing the change in sensor input over time.
 </br></br>

 ### 6.2.1 Hardware Requirements
 - VCP-G Board (x1)
 - Breadboard (x1)
 - Potentiometer (x1)
-- 10kΩ resistor (x1)
+- 10 kΩ resistor (x1)
 - 12V 1A Power Adapter (x1)
 - USB Type-C to A Cable (x1)
 - Male to male jumper wire (x4)